yelinaung/hugo-blog/content/posts/effective-communications.md

     - E.g I need to release this feature X in 2 days and would love your review.
 - **Set an agenda or a thread.** Before every meeting, share all the relevant information and list down key issues.
 So that everyone can come up with a full understanding of the topic at hand.
 - **Document the decisions** from the meeting by either starting or continuing in a Slack thread or in a document.
 So that people who weren't there can find that information.
-- We also understand that people need a “maker schedule” so **set a block of time** every day and focus.
+- We also understand that people need a "maker schedule" so **set a block of time** every day and focus.
-    - Allocate at least 4 hours of uninterrupted maker time once you decide to make it your maker day
+    - Allocate at least 4 hours of uninterrupted maker time once you decide to make it your maker day.
+Respect other people maker's schedule as well.

 ## Prefer Asynchronous Communication
 Asynchronous communication is when you send a message without expecting an immediate response.
 Synchronous communication is when you send a message and the recipient processes the information and responds immediately.
 There are times and places for both types of communication.